sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-mta-build-deploy/appstudio-fioriapps-mta-build-deploy.md

   - How to run the deployed app from your space on SAP BTP, Cloud Foundry environment

 ## Intro
 After a period of idle time the dev space is automatically stopped.
-In order to re-start the dev space open the [dev space manager](https://triallink.eu10.trial.applicationstudio.cloud.sap/), click the **Play** icon, and click the dev space.
+In order to re-start the dev space open the **dev space manager** of SAP Business Application Studio and click the **Play** icon.
+When the dev space is in state **RUNNING**, click on the dev space name.

 The period for idle time for Factory accounts is different than for trial accounts.

----

 ### Build the application

 1. In the **Explorer** pane, right-click the `mta.yaml` file and select **Build MTA Project**.